07 Nov What does “Your Body is God’s Temple” really mean?

 - Learn how to say goodbye to diets forever.

 - Find out what’s causing you to emotional eat and overeat and deal with the problem at it’s core, not just the symptoms.

 - Discover a new way to workout.

 - Rekindle your relationship with your Creator and establish a new respect for your body.

 This program is 12 weeks of videos with worksheets and email support to help you break free from emotional eating for good.
-And the best part?
-It’s only $37!
-So for the cost of one dinner out, you can start your journey to freedom right now!
+Get started on your journey to freedom right now!